joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 The tool that I ran into configuration problems because of this is called 'prettier'.
 Prettier is a tool that automatically formats you code to conform to an opinionated style guide that they determine.
-This is incredibly useful as it means that code styling is kept consistent and I don't have to spend any time formatting the code manually.
+This is incredibly useful as it means that code style is kept consistent and I don't have to spend any time formatting the code manually.
 Prettier does allow some configuration for controversial styling decisions.
-For example, I like indenting with 2 spaces, I prefer writing JavaScript without semicolons, and I prefer strings in JavaScript to be written only using single quotes.
+For example, I like indenting with 2 spaces, I prefer writing JavaScript without semicolons, and I prefer strings in JavaScript to be written using single quotes.

 To keep both projects consistent, I want to have the same styling in both the client and the API code.
 To achieve this consistency I need to have two identical configuration files in each service directory.
 The issue with this is that if I want to make a change to my prettier configuration I have to remember to change it in both services.
-This problem could be worse if I had more services as it would have to be changed for each of them.
+This problem could be worse if I had more services as I would have to remember to make the change in each of them.

 ## Conclusion